 If you wish to hire a room from us, we will collect and process your data on the basis of contact, to communicate with you throughout the process, including to confirm we’ve received your booking and payment, to clarify where we might need more detail to fulfil a booking, or to resolve any issues that might arise with your booking.
 Your privacy is important to us, so we never sell or pass your information on to a third party.
 We will retain your data for marketing purposes regarding venue hire.

 If you wish to receive the emailed Royal Statistical Society newsletter, we will collect and process your data on the basis of consent.
-Your privacy is important to us, so we never sell or pass your information on to a third party.
+To provide the newsletter service, we do need to share your contact details with the IT service provider (see "Third parties" below).
 Should you at any time prefer us not to retain it for this purpose and ask us not to, we will delete your information.
+Your privacy is important to us, so we never sell your information to a third party.

 Recruitment and employment